Decentralised Authority And Kingdom Service

 Our direct access to the Father has been accomplished and is assured through Jesus Christ.
 Provided we pursue both relationship and obedience, He will release an abundance beyond our highest expectations, whether or not God has any use for what we see as ‘our talents’.
 God did not bless Mergon because of any merit on my side, nor because of me asking His guidance and blessing after starting the business with no capital or expertise, and certainly not because of my rather desperate ‘shareholding’ offer.

 What started as a human interest in the decentralisation of authority, was only the start of a much deeper revelation of letting go of human authority – to walk in His authority.
 What Mergon has grown into over its 40-year history can only be His inconceivable favour, and His empowering grace unto obedience.
-As much as my family, my colleagues in management, the members of Mergon’s three overseeing Boards, and all staff are pursuing business excellence while seeking God’s continuous involvement and guidance as Mergon’s controlling Shareholder – He has been faithful and generous.
-He has His purposes in creating a business vehicle such as Mergon, and we are honoured to be stewards in His Kingdom.
+As much as my family, colleagues, and the members of Mergon’s boards have been pursuing business excellence while seeking God’s continuous involvement and guidance, He has been faithful and generous.
+He has His purposes in creating a business vehicle such as Mergon, and we are honoured to be stewards in eternal Kingdom service.

 Francois van Niekerk